open/close all folders

 - In The Truth, Otto Chriek's experimental camera is used to advantage in a fight scene because it uses Uberwaldean Land Eels — which emit the mysterious "dark light" — instead of Salamanders.

 - The only way to defeat the Big Bad in the book Golden And Grey: The Nightmares Ghosts Have, was to capture his image in some way.
 The hero intended to use a pocket mirror and brought one along, but when it broke, an annoying reporter with a camera ended up saving the day.

 - In Michael Crichton's Prey, the killer Grey Goo were originally designed to be nanomolecular cameras.

-- In Charles Stross' The Laundry Series, the CCTV cameras ubiquitous across England can be turned into "look-to-kill" weapons, operating on the same principle as basilisks, gorgons, etc. It says something about how bad a full-scale invasion by Eldritch Abominations is expected to be that killing (by petrifying and/or cooking) most of Britain's population is considered the better option.
+- In Charles Stross' The Laundry Files, the CCTV cameras ubiquitous across England can be turned into "look-to-kill" weapons, operating on the same principle as basilisks, gorgons, etc. It says something about how bad a full-scale invasion by Eldritch Abominations is expected to be that killing (by petrifying and/or cooking) most of Britain's population is considered the better option.

 - Kolchak: The Night Stalker

 - "Bad Medicine".
 When Kolchak takes pictures of a diablero, it flees to protect its eyes from the bright light from the camera's flashbulb.

 - Subverted in "They Have Been, They Are, They Will Be...".
 Kolchak thinks the monster is adversely affected by the light from his camera's flash bulb.
 It actually turns out to be vulnerable to the sound the camera's recharger makes after the flash.